Open Source News

 Sobig

 Another virus rampaging across the net is called Sobig.
 You may have heard of this one, and if you are running a proprietary email client, you could well have been infected.
 Why run the risk?
 Switch to open source and have peace of mind as well as a healthier bank balance.
-Everyone wins, except for the peddlers of insecure, inferior software.
+Everyone wins, except for the pedlars of insecure, inferior software.

 Read about it at C-Net.